 There’s no need to pay for an expensive mud treatment at the spa when there’s the great outdoors!
-One of the best therapy treatments is riding through the mud at Florida Tracks & Trails, the 1,000-acre outdoor adventure park in east Charlotte County.
-Rented a four-wheeler and hit the trails.
-FTT offers motocross tracks and tracks for ATVs, side-by-sides, and dirt bikes.
-There’s also a Jeep and truck off-road area including obstacles and paintball on more than 80-acres.
-And, there’s a fresh-water beach.
-(39450 Bermont Rd, Punta Gorda; Tel: 844-743-3388; floridatracksandtrails.com).
+One of the best therapy treatments is riding through the mud at The Sandlot Off-Road Park, the 1,000-acre outdoor adventure park in east Charlotte County.
+Offers motocross tracks and tracks for ATVs, side-by-sides, and dirt bikes.
+There’s also a Jeep and truck off-road area and a fresh-water beach.
+(39450 Bermont Rd, Punta Gorda; Tel: 877-743-3767).

 Experience Where Old Florida Meets Tomorrow